ryantd42/NY-Legislative-Git/2023/S6251A-2023/bill.md

   ___________

- Introduced  by  Sen. MATTERA -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government
+ Introduced  by  Sen. MATTERA -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government -- recom- mitted to the Committee on Local Government in accordance with  Senate Rule  6,  sec.
+8  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT in relation to authorizing the Halesite Fire District to file  an application for exemption from real property taxes